MrTomRod/Bacterial_genome_assembly/README.md

     <species_>                Species name of the bacterial species
     <Number_of_cores>         number of parallel threads to run (int)

-A test run took about 15 minutes on the IBU cluster.
-Naturally, if you're planning to assemble multiple genomes, the total run time will be longer.
-Keep in mind to adapt the batch file's maximum run time accordingly! (`#SBATCH --time=??`)
+A test run of one genome (each input file was ~70M) took about 25 minutes on the IBU cluster.
+Obviously, if you're planning to assemble multiple genomes, the total run time will be longer.
+Keep in mind to change the batch file's maximum run time accordingly! (`#SBATCH --time=??`)

 Now simply disbatch the script to SLURM with `sbatch run_bacteria_assembly.sh`.